-The Company-owned breweries are located in Breinigsville, Pennsylvania, Cincinnati, Ohio and Boston, Massachusetts.
-During 2010, the Company brewed and/or packaged certain products under contract at facilities located in Latrobe, Pennsylvania, La Crosse, Wisconsin, Chicago, Illinois and Hammondsport, New York.
-The Company also has a contract to brew certain products with a brewery located in Eden, North Carolina.
-This contract was not activated during 2010.
-As previously noted, the Company's brewing arrangements at the High Falls brewery in Rochester, New York are the subject of an ongoing dispute.
-The Company carefully selects breweries owned by others with (i) the capability of utilizing traditional brewing methods and (ii) first rate quality control capabilities throughout brewing, fermentation, finishing and packaging.
-Higher than planned costs of operating under contract arrangement at breweries owned by others or an unexpected decline in the brewing capacity available to the Company could have a material adverse effect on the Company's results of operations, cash flows and financial position.
+While the Company has shifted most of its production to its own breweries, it continues to avail itself of capacity at third-party breweries.
+During 2011, the Company brewed and/or packaged certain products under contract at facilities located in Latrobe, Pennsylvania, Chicago, Illinois and Hammondsport, New York.
+The Company also has a contract to brew certain products with a brewery located in Eden, North Carolina; however this contract was not activated during 2011 and expires at the end of the first quarter of 2012.
+In selecting third party breweries for brewing services arrangements, the Company carefully weighs brewery's (i) capability of utilizing traditional brewing methods and (ii) first rate quality control capabilities throughout brewing, fermentation, finishing and packaging.
+To the extent that the Company needs to avail itself of third party brewing services arrangement, it exposes itself to higher than planned costs of operating under such contract arrangements than would apply at the Company-owned breweries or an unexpected decline in the brewing capacity available to it, either of which could have a material adverse effect on the Company's results of operations, cash flows and financial position.

-In 2010, the Company brewed its Samuel Adams Boston Lager® at each of its Company-owned brewing facilities, but at any particular time it may rely on only one brewery for its products other than Samuel Adams Boston Lager®.
-The Company-owned breweries are operating close to current capacity in peak months.
-Management believes that it has secured sufficient alternatives for most of its brands and packages in the event that production at any of its brewing locations is interrupted or discontinued; however, the Company may not be able to maintain its current economics if such a disruption were to occur and might experience interruptions to supply.
-Potential disruptions at breweries include labor issues, governmental action, quality issues, contractual disputes, machinery failures or operational shut downs.
-Also, as the brewing industry has consolidated, the financial stability of the breweries owned by others where the Company could brew some of its beers, if necessary, and their ability or willingness to meet the Company's needs, has become a more significant concern and there are no guarantees that the Company's brewing needs would be met.
+As the brewing industry continues to consolidate, the financial stability of the breweries owned by others where the Company could brew some of its beers, if necessary, and their ability or willingness to meet the Company's needs, has become a more significant concern and there are no guarantees that the Company's brewing needs will be met.
 The Company continues to work with all of the breweries at which it might brew its products, in an attempt to minimize any potential interruptions.
 Nevertheless, should an interruption occur, the Company could experience temporary shortfalls in production and/or increased production or distribution costs, and be required to make significant capital investments to secure alternative capacity for certain brands and packages, the combination of which could have a material adverse effect on the Company's results of operations, cash flows and financial position.
 A simultaneous interruption at several of the Company's production locations or an unexpected interruption at one of the Company's breweries would likely cause significant disruption, increased costs and, potentially, lost sales.